 Even if you don’t have a cable subscription or a TV antenna, you still have plenty of options for catching all the pro pigskin action.
 Streaming options continue to expand each season, offering plenty of ways to tailor your viewing.
 But while we highlight what each service offers, the availability of individual channels’ live content can vary by market.
 It pays to check via each service’s website to see what it offers in your area before subscribing.

-FuboTV will give you CBS, FOX, and NBC for all Sunday games, plus NFL Network for the Thursday matches as part of its Starter package, which costs $65 per month.
+FuboTV will give you CBS, FOX, and NBC for all Sunday games, as well as ESPN for Monday Night Football as part of its PRO package, which costs $70 per month.
 For an additional $11 per month, you can also get NFL RedZone via the service’s Sports Plus add-on.

 Hosted by Scott Hanson and existing only for about a seven-hour window each Sunday, RedZone airs nothing but the day’s highlights (mostly touchdowns, as the name suggests) at a frenetic pace that perfectly evokes the adrenaline rush of a game-winning drive.
 Here’s an easy guide to signing up for NFL RedZone.

-Both Hulu + Live TV and YouTube TV include CBS, NBC, FOX, ESPN, and NFL Network in their $65-per-month subscriptions, giving you every channel you need to catch all the season’s action.
+Both Hulu + Live TV and YouTube TV include CBS, NBC, Fox, ESPN, and NFL Network in their subscriptions, for $70 and $65 per month respectively.
+YouTube TV is offering the first three months for $55 right now.

-Sling TV’s Orange and Blue package gets you NBC, FOX, ESPN, and the NFL Network for $50 a month.
-Currently, the company is offering the first month for just $20.
-You can also get RedZone for $11 per month with the Sling Blue Sports Extra add-on.
+Sling TV’s Orange and Blue package gets you NBC, Fox, ESPN, and the NFL Network for $50 a month.
+Currently, the company is offering the first month for half off.

 Looking down field

-While that represents just a tiny fraction of all Super Bowl viewing, it shows that there is an audience willing to embrace alternatives.
+Super Bowl LVI broke previous streaming records for the NFL championship game, becoming the most-streamed NFL game ever.
+That shows that there is an audience willing to embrace alternatives to cable sports broadcasts.
 And if the NFL continues to make a serious commitment to live streaming, perhaps it will set a new bar for broadcasting sports in the 21st century just as it did in the 20th.